YahooArchive/mojito-shaker/README.md

 You can access the documentation here: http://developer.yahoo.com/cocktails/shaker

-If you want to build the documentation you will have to install [Sphinx](http://sphinx.pocoo.org) and under /docs run:
+If you want to build and contribute to the documentation, you will have to install [Sphinx](http://sphinx.pocoo.org) and under `/docs` run:

     $ make html